FaceTime Like A Pro (eBook)

 5. Provide your iPhone’s Password to complete the action.

-8. Reset All Settings
+8. Reset All iPhone Settings Without Deleting Data

 1. Launch Settings